 All University researchers and students are covered by the University’s liability policies when they are carrying out the work that they have been contracted to do.

 If you are a student or researcher of the University but working under your own name rather than under the name of the University, then you are not considered to be working on behalf of the University and will not be covered by the policy.

 The University of Surrey does not provide health insurance.

-During July and August there is normally availability in University accommodation, details about the accommodation and how to contact the Accommodation Team can be found at on our Accomodation website.
+During July and August there is normally availability in University accommodation, details about the accommodation and how to contact the Accommodation team are available on our Accommodation website.

-The University wishes to ensure that all Visiting PGR Students have an adequate grasp of the English Language so that they can get the most from the time they spend with us and carry out their research activities safely.
+The University wishes to ensure that all visiting postgraduate research students have an adequate grasp of the english language, so that they can get the most from the time they spend with us and carry out their research activities safely.

 - For those who will be visiting for more than six months, the University requires that they have the same level of English Language as all postgraduate researchers, an overall IELTS of 6.5 with a minimum of 6.0 in writing, speaking, listening and reading.

 - For those who will be visiting for fewer than six months and who do not require a Tier 4 visa, the offer relies on the supervisors discretion, and offers will be made based on the supervisors judgement of their English Language level.
 Students requiring a Tier 4 visa will need to meet the same English Language requirements as listed above.